Alternate titles: Permission Wall, Sign-Up Wall.

-Paywall strategies vary.
-Some close off all content, some lures you in with bait and asks for money after x amount of articles, other websites cherry pick content that’s not free for all.
-Below is an overview of the main variations among which combinations occur.
+There are a variety of Paywall strategies found in use today. vary.
+Some strategies close block all content until payment is made, some lure you in with bait and asks for money after viewing an amount of articles, other websites cherry pick content that’s not free for all.
+Below is an overview of the main variations.

 - Paywall: All content is behind one big paywall that surrounds the entire site.
 Examples are The Times